Swiss Cohort of Healthcare Professionals and Informal Caregivers - SCOHPICA

 The objectives of the cohort are to better understand:

-- the trajectories and experiences of health professionals in order to identify the conditions and situations that influence their intention to remain in the healthcare profession
+- the trajectories and experiences of healthcare professionals in order to identify the conditions and situations that influence their intention to stay in the healthcare profession

 - the life trajectories and experiences of informal caregivers in order to identify the key factors that promote their well-being

-More broadly, the cohort will also aim to monitor over time the intention to remain in the profession (for professionals) and the well-being (for professionals and informal caregivers) of those involved, as well as the factors that influence these outcomes.
-This will enable us to identify the optimal conditions for high-quality professional practice and propose concrete ways to support the healthcare workforce and formally support family carers.
+More broadly, the cohort also aims to enable long-term monitoring of both the intention to stay in the profession (for healthcare professionals) and well-being (for both healthcare professionals and informal caregivers), as well as their determinants.
+This longitudinal data will allow us to identify the optimal conditions for high-quality professional practice and to propose concrete strategies to support the healthcare workforce and formally support informal caregivers.

-Quantitative and qualitative data will be collected at different stages of the project.
-Mixed methods will be considered for the analyses.
+Quantitative and qualitative data are collected at different stages of the project.
+Mixed methods are considered for the analyses.

 Publications: